-Additional Day Courses (4 and 5-Day Programs)
+Additional Day Courses (5-Day Programs)

-2-Session All-School hike to Parsons Beach (Core Course for 5-Day Programs, Optional for 4-Day Programs)
+2-Session All-School hike to Parsons Beach (Core Course for 5-Day Programs)

 Longer programs offer the ability to explore more of Catalina's interior.
-During this 2session course, Naturalists will lead students in a 2 1⁄4 mile round trip hike to Parsons Beach to learn more about the native ecosystems of Catalina Island, build kelp forests on the beach out of found natural materials, and participate in a guided reflection.
+During this 2-session course, Naturalists will lead students in a 2 1⁄4 mile round trip hike to Parsons Beach to learn more about the native ecosystems of Catalina Island, build kelp forests on the beach out of found natural materials, and participate in a guided reflection.